 Dhruv Saxena, Co-Founder and CEO of ShipBob

-Our merchants can distribute inventory across multiple locations in the US, as well as in our new international fulfillment center locations (Ireland and Europe), and still track the entire fulfillment process from a single dashboard.
+Our merchants can distribute inventory across multiple locations in the US, as well as in our international fulfillment center locations (Australia, Canada, and Europe), and still track the entire fulfillment process from a single dashboard.

 No matter how much we grow and scale, we always keep our customers in mind — making sure that they have what they need to scale their business, all from launching new integrations to new fulfillment locations.